maxlath/import-wikidata-dump-to-couchdb/README.md

 node ./build/couch-wikidata-dump-importer.js ./isWriter.json
 ```

-There is probably more efficient ways to do that (using batches maybe?), but well, that one solution
+There are probably more efficient ways to do that (using batches maybe?), but well, that's one solution

 ### License